theHoracle/alx-higher_level_programming/0x0A-python-inheritance/README.md

 **PYTHON'S INHERITANCE**
+*........................*
-nheritance is a way to create a new class that is a modified version of an existing class.
+Inheritance is a way to create a new class that is a modified version of an existing class.
 The new class is called the subclass, and the existing class is the superclass.

 The subclass can inherit attributes and behaviors from the superclass, and can also have additional attributes and behaviors of its own.
 This allows you to create a new class that is a specialized version of an existing class, without having to rewrite all of the code in the new class.